barrygee/Langchain-RAG/README.md

 # Langchain Retrieval Augmented Generation (RAG) application

-- This application containerises a Langchain RAG application using Docker compose.
+- This application includes a containerised Langchain RAG application.
 - Vector embeddings are stored in a locally running containerised PGVector database.
 - LLM inputs and outputs, traces and prompts are monitored in a locally running containerised Langfuse installation.
 - The application uses locally running LLMs made available via Ollama.